-The Royal College of Physicians (RCP) regional advisers (RAs) are fellows who are elected by their peers to serve their region in England, Wales and Northern Ireland.
+The Royal College of Physicians (RCP) regional advisers (RAs) are fellows who are selected to serve their region in England, Wales and Northern Ireland.
 The RCP regards RAs to be essential in advising on a range of training, teaching and service activities that are pertinent to the work of physicians.

 Regional advisers (RAs) are a crucial part of the RCP structure.
 They are the link between physicians in the regions, the RCP Council and senior officers.
 During the COVID-19 pandemic this vital leadership role has been invaluable in providing local intelligence to help inform and support the work of the RCP in our role to nurture and sustain physicians, as well as contributing to the wider response to this crisis.